Signs of Mold Growth on Basement Walls

 Moisture Movement Through Basement Walls

-• Hydrostatic pressure: Water in saturated soil pushes against foundation walls
+• Soil pressure: Saturated soil can push moisture against foundation walls

 • Capillary action: Moisture is drawn through tiny pores in concrete and masonry